yusronarif/ci-orm/README.md

 ```

 #### Customizing Pivot Table
-By default Elegant will assume that the name of pivot table is the concatenated name of two models using underscore in alphabetical order.
+By default RabbitORM will assume that the name of pivot table is the concatenated name of two models using underscore in alphabetical order.
 So if the models are `Article` and `Tag`, the default pivot table name is `article_tag`.

 If you want to use another name for the pivot table you can specify in second parameter of the `belongsToMany` method.
 ```php